 Gadget legends show the data point attached to each color and serve as an interactive way to filter the data displayed.
 Select and clear the legend values to show only the selected values in the legend.
 The legend works this way for the bar, column, and pie charts.

-The legend displays on bar and column charts if more than one group by field is selected and if the charts are grouped by a single date field with month over year or quarter over year.
+The legend displays on bar and column charts if more than one group by or measure by field is selected and if the charts are grouped by a single date field with month over year or quarter over year.

 Single and Multiple Groupings